lubuntu-team/manual/source/3/3.2/3.2.9/locale.rst

 How to Launch
 -------------
-To launch locale from the menu :menuselection:`Preferences --> LXQt settings --> Locale` or run
+To launch Locale from the menu :menuselection:`Preferences --> LXQt settings --> Locale` or run

 .. code::

    lxqt-config-locale

 from the command line.
-In LXQt Configuration Center press the locale button that looks like a flag.
+In LXQt Configuration Center press the Locale button that looks like a flag.